 Welcome to Gone2Korea, a leading teach abroad program for adventurous graduates who want to teach English in South Korea.
 Our services are 100% free to use and all placements include airfare, furnished accommodations, health insurance and amazing support for the duration of your contracted term.

-Prior teaching experience or related university majors are not prerequisites for teaching overseas in Korea.
+Prior teaching experience or related university majors are not prerequisites for teaching English in Korea.

 Seoul is an amazing place to live and work for a few years.
 Make sure to apply early because jobs in Seoul are competitive.

-We are now accepting applications for the Summer 2022 hiring intake (mid May departure/arrival date with a June 1st job start date).
+We are now accepting applications for the Fall 2022 hiring period (late-August departure/arrival date with a September 1st job start date).
 Apply to get started, or drop us a line if you have any questions.

-Note: The upcoming spring intake (Feb/Mar 2022) looks promising (i.e. good job numbers.
+Note: The upcoming hiring periods look promising (i.e. good job numbers).

 Canadian English teachers must have their visa documents (background check and degree) authenticated by the federal or provincial government, before sending them to the consulate for the verification stamps.
 This is a new Immigration requirement which is applicable to all Canadians who are applying to teach in Korea.